http-jwt

 before: (request) => {

-const payload = request.context[payloadKey]
+const payload = request.internal[payloadKey]

 const roles = payload?.[claim]